DataBassGit/AgentForge/docs/Agents/AgentMethods.md

 ### `load_persona_data(self)`

 **Purpose**: This method enriches agents with persona-specific knowledge, allowing them to access and utilize personality traits, general knowledge, or any other information defined in their persona configuration.
-The method seamlessly loads this data from a YAML file, making it effortless to imbue agents with a rich, dynamic personality without hardcoding details into the agent's codebase.
+The method seamlessly loads this data from a YAML file, making it effortless to imbue agents with a rich, dynamic personality without hard-coding details into the agent's codebase.
 This flexibility facilitates the creation of more engaging and context-aware agents capable of delivering personalized interactions.

 **How It Works**: Persona data is structured in a YAML file, from which this method retrieves information and stores it within the agent's internal `data` attribute.
 Key-value pairs defined in the persona file become accessible to the agent, enabling their use in prompt templates and other operations.